http-kennedy/http-kennedy/README.md

 # about me

 - hobbyist
-- most of what i code is for my own use
+- 99.42% of what i code is for my own use
-- tools that just get the job done

 ---